How to help your local community group win up to £70,000 | ITV News

 How to vote in the People’s Projects and help a local community group win up to £70,000

-The People’s Projects gives you the chance to decide how National Lottery funding can make a difference locally.Five community groups are competing for your vote in the ITV London region.
+Ten projects are competing for your vote in the ITV Central region.

 To find out more about the projects and to vote click here.